The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1

 \section{Probing the nature of extreme N-emitters at low redshift with GCE models}

 The low-z N-emitters identified in this work span a range of masses and sSFR (Section~\ref{sec:mass}), but the most massive ones tend to have low sSFR and markedly low 12+log(O/H) as shown in Figure~\ref{Fig:mass_sfr}.
 The lower mass ones span a wider range of sSFR with low 12+log(O/H).
-We here construct GCE models to explain the N-emitters at low redshifts identified in this work, which will help understanding N-emitters at high redshifts.
+We here construct GCE models to explain the log(N/O) vs 12+log(O/H) parameter space spanned by N-emitters at low-z identified in this work, which will help in understanding N-emitters at high-z.

 Together with the latest nucleosynthesis yields, classical one-zone GCE models have been instrumental in developing our understanding of chemical enrichment processes in galaxies \citep[e.g.][]{kob11agb,Nomoto13,Matteucci21}.
 Such GCE models have primarily been constrained by elemental abundance determinations of stars in the Milky Way \citep[e.g.][]{hayden15} showing that an interplay of core-collapse supernovae (CCSNe, including hypernovae), Type Ia supernovae (SNe Ia) and asymptotic giant branch (AGB) stars can explain the determined abundances of nearly all elements in the solar neighbourhood \citep{kob20sr}.
 The same chemical enrichment mechanisms but paired with a distinct star formation history \citep{Arnaboldi22,Kobayashi23} can reproduce the observed O \& Ar elemental abundances for planetary nebulae in the disc of the Andromeda galaxy \citep[][]{Bhattacharya22}.
 GCE models have also been constrained by elemental abundance determinations of stars in Milky Way dwarf spheroidal satellite galaxies uncovering the potential role played by sub-Chandrasekhar mass SNe Ia (sub-Ch SNe Ia) in the chemical enrichment of such low-mass metal-poor galaxies \citep{kob20ia}.